aadishhere/linkedin-endorse-bot/README.md

   •  added an ability to open only the recent connections to save the weekly limits.
 For that reason added `ENDORSE_ALL = False / True` setting.
 Pick `ENDORSE_ALL = False` if You want to endorse only the new connections, and `ENDORSE_ALL = True` if You want to revisit ALL old connections with a date of endorsement greater than indicated in the `ENDORSE_PERIOD`

   •  improved clicking algorithm that accounts for a temporary loss of the Internet connection.
 Previousely, on a very rare occasion when the server was unresponsive or a connection was lost, if you saw the program hang during the clicking, You had to click the nearest 'Endorse' button manually, and automated clicking continued.
-Now the script should work without manual clicking even if the Internet connection is temporarily lost.
+Now the script should work without manual clicking even if the Internet connection is temporarily lost

 <b>30 August 2023 major upgrades:</b>